Overview of What is Alcohol Intolerance?

 - When someone drinks alcohol, the body uses an enzyme called alcohol dehydrogenase (ADH) to break down the alcohol.

-It can be difficult to diagnose conditions that are genetically inherited.
-In trying to make a diagnosis, your healthcare provider will look into the medical history and conduct a physical exam.
-The doctor might also conduct lab tests.
+Even in individuals who don’t have an intolerance to alcohol, a build of acetaldehyde in the body causes a person to feel sick when they’ve had too much alcohol.
+It can be not easy to diagnose conditions that are genetically inherited.
+When analyzing, your healthcare provider will examine the medical history and conduct a physical exam.
+The doctor might also perform lab tests.

 Diseases that Cause Alcohol Intolerance